MySQL uses several files for journaling transactions, among these files there is the

 Due to the way MySQL stores its data, this file can grow very large and unfortunately cannot simply be removed without risking corruption and/or data loss.

 The most likely cause are one or more queries that take a very long time to complete.
 These queries run transactions which stay open as long as the query itself.
 While that transaction is running, all changes compared to the original table are kept inside the

-Alternatively the MySQL slow logs can also be found under
+The MySQL slow logs can be found under

 Before reclaiming the disk space it is important that the long running queries have been resolved/stopped!